 Oily Skin

-Toner: Use a gentle, balancing toner, avoiding alcohol- or oil-based toners.
+Toner: Use a toner that is gentle and balanced, avoiding alcohol- or oil-based toners.
 Look for non-comedogenic brands.

-Serum or moisturizer: Choose an oil-free, non-comedogenic moisturizer.
-Choose products with antioxidants like resveratrol, quercetin, and cinnamic acid, which help reduce inflammation.
+Serum or moisturizer: choose an oil-free and non-comedogenic moisturizer.
+Opt for products with antioxidants, such as resveratrol, quercetin, and cinnamic acid, to help reduce the appearance of inflammation.

 Combination Skin

-For nighttime care for combination skin, choose products that won't aggravate or irritate the skin condition.
+For nighttime skincare for combination skin, choose products that won't aggravate or irritate the skin condition.
 Salicylic acid is a great active ingredient for cleansing combination skin.
-Always apply thin layers of products.
+Always apply thin layers of product.

 Sensitive Skin

-Toners: Skip this step or use a very gentle natural toner.
+Toners: skip this step or use a very mild, natural toner.

-Serum or moisturizer: Moisturizers containing humectants—such as glycerin and hyaluronic acid—work well for sensitive skin.
-Preventing moisture loss with creams containing barrier molecules, such as petrolatum and dimethicone, can also help.
+Serum or moisturizer: moisturizers containing humectants – such as glycerin and hyaluronic acid – work well for sensitive skin.
+Preventing moisture loss with creams containing barrier molecules, such as petroleum jelly and dimethicone, can also help.